Top Ten Umbrella Company Misconceptions Explained

 Often, umbrella companies offer other ways to contribute to a pension, so don’t forget to ask before joining.

-10. Umbrella companies don’t provide the same benefits as those permanently employed.
+10. Umbrella companies don’t provide the same employment benefits as traditional employers.

 This statement is false.
 As an umbrella employee, you are entitled to the same statutory benefits as any other employee in the UK.
 This includes paid holiday, statutory maternity or paternity pay, sick pay and pension contributions.

-Being an umbrella employee can give you the freedom of self-employment and choose between contracts (or even working multiple contracts simultaneously).
-All with the simplicity and security of employment benefits where your admin and tax deductions are taken care of.
+Being an umbrella employee can give you the freedom of self-employment and the ability to choose between contracts (or even work multiple contracts simultaneously).
+All this is combined with the simplicity and security of employment benefits, where your administrative and tax deductions are taken care of.

-We hope this article helped bust the myths circulating around umbrella companies.
-If you have any more or would like to get in touch for a non-obligatory and free consultation, don’t hesitate to get in touch with us via the contact form on our website or by calling 0800 434 6446.
+We hope this article helped bust the myths about umbrella companies.
+If you have any more or would like to schedule a non-obligatory and free consultation, don’t hesitate to contact us via the contact form on our website or by calling 0800 434 6446.

 Please look at our other featured articles to learn more, and don’t forget to follow us on LinkedIn, Twitter, or Facebook.